-For developers who are using still Visual Basic 6.0, the product transitioned into the non-supported phase of its lifecycle on April 8, 2008.
+For developers who are still using Visual Basic 6.0, the product transitioned into the non-supported phase of its lifecycle on April 8, 2008.
 This includes the Standard, Professional and Enterprise editions of Visual Basic 6.0, as well as those versions that were included as part of Visual Studio 6.0.
 Microsoft will no longer release service packs, hotfixes, security updates or provide incident support.
-However, Microsoft will continue to support the Visual Basic 6.0 runtime on Windows 8.
+However, Microsoft will continue to support the Visual Basic 6.0 runtime on Windows 10.
 For more information, visit the Visual Basic 6.0 Resource Center.

 We understand that many companies and end-users continue to depend on applications created using Visual Basic 6.0.
 We will continue updating and improving the ActiveX controls in our products, and will continue to support development tools using ActiveX/COM.
 Please note that if you are using an earlier version of SocketTools, we recommend that you upgrade to the current version and continue to receive technical support and updates for the product.
-This is particularly true for those developers who are using the MFC-based ActiveX controls in SocketTools 3.6 or earlier versions.
-The current version of the ATL-based ActiveX controls offer superior performance, stability and improved features that can extend the life of legacy applications written in Visual Basic 6.0, helping to ensure that your software will continue to work correctly on the Windows 8 and Windows Server 2012 platforms.
+This is particularly true for those developers who are using the ActiveX controls in SocketTools 8.0 or earlier versions.
+The current version of the ATL-based ActiveX controls offer superior performance, stability and improved features that can extend the life of legacy applications written in Visual Basic 6.0, helping to ensure that your software will continue to work correctly on the Windows 10 and Windows Server 2016 platforms.